SquirroGPT Data Quick-Start Guide#

 Chat Selection: When multiple chats are present, select between them here.
 Hovering over the chat will display a menu that will allow you to rename or delete the chat.

 Indexed Items: Displays the number of files you’ve indexed.
 If green, your documents have indexed correctly.
 If red, your documents have not indexed correctly.
 Click the server icon to view your connected data sources.

 Connect More Data Sources: Upload additional documents, or for professional subscriptions, connect to your cloud documents.
-See the Notes on Data Security section later on this page for more information.
+See the Connect Data Sources (Professional) section later on this page for more information.

 Embed Chat: Opens the modal window that provides customization and embedding options for the SquirroGPT digital assistant.

 Queries Remaining: Number of queries remaining on your free trial or monthly subscription plan.